 The main objective when conducting a data landscape exercise is to provide an overview of the availability, accessibility and quality of indicators that are of interest to the National Information Platform for Nutrition (NIPN).

 The exact nature of the exercise will vary between countries, depending upon the range of indicators and data sources available, time constraints, and the priorities of the NIPN country team.

 The exercise typically answers (fully or partially) the following questions:

-- What sorts of information are contained in the datasets?
+- What type of information is contained in the datasets?
 Is the information representative at the sub-national level?
-How regularly is the data collected?
+How frequent is the data collected?
 Which data quality control mechanism is applied?
 How has the data been collected?

 - Where are the datasets?
 Which institutions have the mandate to collect and manage the datasets?
 How can the NIPN obtain legal access to the datasets?

 The main output of this exercise is a Data Landscape Report (this section, pages 3 to 6).

 - Typically, all countries have a National Statistical Plan that describes the statistical environment and national priorities.

 - The Scaling Up Nutrition (SUN) Movement has produced Nutrition Information Mapping country reports and case studies which are a good starting point for the data landscape exercise but may not be sufficient.